-In simplest terms, a dehumidifier pulls in surrounding air, strips moisture from it, then circulates it back into the room.
-The moisture collects in a basin that you dump out every so often (in more advanced models, the moisture can be pumped out through a drainage tube).
+In simplest terms, a dehumidifier pulls in the surrounding air, strips moisture from it, then circulates it back into the room.
+The moisture collects in a basin that you dump out every so often.
+Though, in more advanced models, the moisture can be pumped out through a drainage tube.

 Of the many reasons to monitor indoor humidity at home, here are the most important:

 - Humidity makes you feel hotter.
-According to the Heat Index Chart [PDF] published by the NOAA, humidity during warm and hot weather can make you feel 3 to 18 degrees hotter (when comparing 50 to 80 percent humidity).
+According to the Heat Index Chart published by the NOAA, humidity during warm and hot weather can make you feel between three degrees and 18 degrees hotter (when comparing 50 to 80 percent humidity).

 - Humidity encourages bacteria and mold growth.
-Bacteria thrive at 50 percent humidity and higher while mold thrives at 70 percent humidity and higher.
-Both can have a negative impact on your health and should be minimized.
+Bacteria thrive at 50 percent humidity and higher, while mold thrives at 70 percent humidity and higher.
+Both can harm your health and should be minimized.

 - Humidity can damage home property.
 Excess moisture can warp wood, peel paint, fade photographs, and corrode metal.
 For this reason, even if you don’t get a dehumidifier, consider getting a few moisture sensors for your home.

-Maybe, maybe not.
 The only way to know for sure is to grab an analog or digital hygrometer (a thermometer-like tool that measures humidity) and check the humidity level of your home.
-I recommend the ThermoPro TP50 (UK) or the AcuRite 00613.
+We recommend the ThermoPro TP50 or the AcuRite 00613.

 Note that excess humidity is more easily felt in the summer, and anything over 50 percent may contribute to feelings of stickiness, mugginess, and general discomfort.
 Therefore, if you regularly have indoor humidity levels above 50 percent, we recommend buying a dehumidifier.

-Do I Need a Dehumidifier If I Have an AC?
+Do You Need a Dehumidifier If You Have AC?

-While air conditioners do strip some moisture from the air when running, the key difference is that air conditioners are optimized for cooling and circulating air.
-Dehumidifiers don’t cool the air at all and are instead optimized for pulling out as much moisture as possible.
+Air conditioners do strip some moisture from the air when running.
+However, the primary difference is that AC units are optimized for cooling and circulating air.
+Dehumidifiers don’t cool the air and are instead optimized for removing as much moisture as possible.

-You might feel overwhelmed the first time you shop for a dehumidifier — I know I was.
-But in truth, there are only three things you absolutely need to know about in order to make a purchase you won’t regret:
+You may feel overwhelmed the first time you shop for a dehumidifier.
+There are a lot of technical terms and numbers thrown around.
+In essence, there’s a lot of marketing speak to advertize certain products to you.
+However, there are only three things you need to know about to make a purchase you won’t regret.

 There are three types of dehumidifiers: compressor, desiccant, and thermo-electric.
-While desiccant and thermo-electric types have their uses, they are very slow and unfit for most homes.
-You’ll be happiest with a compressor type (fortunately, it’s the most common type sold).
+While desiccant and thermo-electric types have their uses, they are often very slow and unfit for most homes.
+You’ll be happiest with a compressor type.
+Fortunately, this is the most common type sold.

-Some guides will tell you that a 30-pint dehumidifier is good for smaller rooms, a 50-pint dehumidifier for bigger rooms, and a 70-pint dehumidifier for the largest of rooms.
+Some guides will tell you that a 30-pint dehumidifier is suitable for smaller rooms, a 50-pint dehumidifier for bigger rooms, and a 70-pint dehumidifier for the largest of rooms.
 While this isn’t bad advice per se, we disagree with it.
-(Ignore the oft-cited AHAM sizing chart!)

 Regardless of the square footage of your home, you should always buy the largest-sized dehumidifier that you can afford.
 The reasoning behind this is simple:

-- Larger dehumidifiers pull moisture faster than smaller dehumidifiers — that’s literally what “pints per day” means.
+- Larger dehumidifiers pull moisture faster than smaller dehumidifiers.

 - Because larger dehumidifiers are faster, you’ll experience relief within hours rather than days.
 This enhances comfort.

-- Because larger dehumidifiers are faster, they don’t need to run as long or often as smaller dehumidifiers do.
+- As larger dehumidifiers are faster, they don’t need to run as long or often as smaller dehumidifiers do.
 This saves energy.

-- Because larger dehumidifiers run less often, they are subject to less wear-and-tear over time.
-This prolongs lifespan.
+- Larger units have a longer lifespan.
+As they run less often, they are subject to less wear-and-tear over time.